SoftwareNetwork/sw/README.md

     cmake ..
     make -j4

-On Windows you should download the latest LibreSSL and put it into 'dep/libressl' directory.
+On Windows you should download the latest LibreSSL and put it into 'dep/libressl' directory before cmake step.